Work culture has changed substantially in the last few decades, and workers are starting to feel disillusioned with their 9-5 jobs.

 A Deloitte study reveals that 43% of Millennials planning to leave their jobs are dissatisfied with their pay and financial incentives, while 35% don’t see opportunities for advancement and 28% don’t feel that they have the opportunity to learn and develop in their current position.

 Fortunately, working Millennials have options.
 By “upskilling” and focusing on learning today’s most in-demand skills,

 Millennials can develop a satisfying career, working at organizations they can feel good about.
-So what should you learn if you want to pivot in your career and actually look forward to work?
-Here are 8 skills to consider.
+So what should you learn if you want to pivot in your career and look forward to work?
+Here are the 8 skills to consider.

 While STEM (Science, Technology, Engineering, and Math) might be the rallying cry of the education system and the tech industry, the truth is that it’s just as bad to ignore the arts and humanities as it is to neglect science and technology.

 By learning how to fully embrace STEAM, the merging of humanities and STEM subjects, you can gain all the skills you need to work in nearly any industry.